 In accordance with this policy, all of AM-SC's vessels are on long-term fixed rate bareboat charters with OSG, together with a profit sharing agreement which gives AMSC the upside of sharing the profits generated by OSG.
-OSG employs the vessels on voyage and time charters to major oil companies, refineries and trading companies in the U.S.
+OSG employs the vessels on voyage and time charters to major oil companies, refineries and trading companies.